debrouwere/pollster/README.md

 # Pollster

 Pollster follows an article feed, and for every new article it encounters, it starts polling for social media share counts, saving them to DynamoDB and putting them on an SQS queue for further processing.
+At the end of the day, all share counts for that day are additionally persisted to S3 for easy analysis.

+Pollster polls often for services that can handle it (Twitter, Facebook) and less often for services that can't (Pinterest, LinkedIn etc.)

-Pollster relies on [Jobs](https://github.com/debrouwere/jobs) for scheduling.
+Pollster relies on [Jobs](https://github.com/debrouwere/jobs) for scheduling and [Fleet](https://coreos.com/using-coreos/clustering/) for clustering.

 ## Installation